 I knew this corner of Spain decades ago, but there has been a hiatus.
-When I returned this November I found a buoyant city, fast-moving on the gastro front, within easy reach of the stunning natural park of Cabo de Gata, visible on the horizon below.
-The previously run-down city is blooming, and barely touched by tourism – for the moment.
+When I returned in November 2016 I found a buoyant city, fast-moving on the gastro front, within easy reach of the stunning natural park of Cabo de Gata, its volcanic forms visible on the horizon below.
+The previously run-down city appears to be blooming, yet barely touched by tourism – for the moment.
 In late 2018, Almeria was declared Spain’s Gastronomic Capital for 2019 – so watch this space.

-You can’t miss Almeria’s crowning glory, a spectacular 10th century Moorish alcazar, and the largest Arab fortress in Europe.
-Years ago I explored it when the whole area was considered very dodgy, and this time I find myself peacefully alone among the ancient stones, jasmine, fountains and palm-trees.
+You can’t miss Almeria’s crowning glory, a spectacular 10th century Moorish alcazaba and the largest Muslim monument in Europe after the Alhambra.
+Years ago I explored it when the entire surrounding area was considered very dodgy, but this time I find myself peacefully alone among the ancient stones, jasmine, fountains and palm-trees.
 Restoration has done wonders, and archaeologists are still at work on one section.
 It’s the morning after Halloween which the Spaniards – and particularly the Almerienses – have taken to with gusto, so the city slumbers.

-The views from the ramparts are stunning, from the turreted walls which continue down a canyon and up a hill opposite, over La Chanca, a still down-at-heel area to the west, the sparkling bay, the port with its ferries that whisk workers back to north Africa, and the mosaic of flat roofs below in the Barrio de la Medina, the original Moorish quarter.
+The views from the ramparts are stunning, looking north over more turreted walls which continue down a canyon and up a hill opposite, over La Chanca, a still down-at-heel area to the west, the sparkling bay, the port with its ferries that whisk workers back to north Africa, and the mosaic of flat roofs below that is the Barrio de la Medina, the original Moorish quarter.
 At the back there’s even an area of reserve for rehabilitating gazelles from the Sahara.
 Behind loom the dark schist forms of the Sierra de Alhamilla, a mountain range that runs west through lunar-like terrain to join the Sierra Nevada.

 Of course many of the fruit and vegetables come from the hideous invernaderos (polytunnels) that feed all Europe, all year round and blanket the coast for miles.
-They’re a blight on the landscape, and the Moroccan workers at El Ejido, the polytunnel ‘capital’ do not get great treatment or pay.
-But the result is that we can eat asparagus, peppers and tomatoes in winter, and their passive solar heating (they all face south) at least ticks one box.
+They’re a blight on the landscape, and the Moroccan and Sub-Saharan workers at El Ejido, the polytunnel ‘capital’, get dismal treatment, conditions and pay.
+But the result is that we can eat asparagus, peppers and tomatoes in winter, and the passive solar heating (they all face south) at least ticks one box.
 The discarded plastic doesn’t, nor the huge drain on water resources.

-Other than glossy vegetables, there are robust local wines (Laujar de Andarax is a big producer) and even olive oil from Tabernas – something I find surprising given that the little town is the stage-set location for dozens of spaghetti Westerns and about as arid as you get.
+Other than glossy vegetables, there are robust local wines (Laujar de Andarax in the Alpujarras is a big producer) and even olive oil from the desert region of Tabernas – something I find surreal given that the little town has been the stage-set location for dozens of spaghetti Westerns and is about as arid as you get.

 So let’s cut to the chase.
 To taste all this I head across the Paseo into a grid of narrow streets lined with tapas bars, little restaurants and mansions from Almeria’s 19th century heyday.
-As I am staying at a hotel bang in the middle of it all, a late-night tapa or two becomes a straightforward endeavour.
+As I am staying at a hotel bang in the middle of it all, a late-night tapa or two is easy..

-1. Valentin – For a seafood dinner I’d recommend this elegant restaurant which also has a relaxed tapas bar open to the street (below).
-Service and quality of tapas are first rate, though cost slightly more than other taverns.
+1. Valentin – For an upscale seafood dinner or tapas I’d recommend this elegant restaurant and tapas bar open to the street (below).
+Service and quality of tapas are first rate, though it’s more costly than other taverns.
 Their seafood rice (paella) is a triumph, as is the shellfish selection, and service invariably cheerful, as in most places in laid-back Almeria.

 3. Casa Puga, Almeria’s oldest tavern (it dates back to 1870) is a city landmark and still does a great job at keeping the inhabitants well-imbibed and well fed.
 Go early (midday or 8.15pm) as it fills up fast.
-The quality of their traditional tapas is surprisingly good (it’s even in the Michelin Guide 2017), but it’s the atmosphere that counts here.
-They are particularly proud of their wine from the nearby Alpujarras, Albuñol.
+The quality of their traditional tapas is surprisingly good, but it’s the atmosphere that counts here.
+The family-owned bar is particularly proud of their wine from the nearby Alpujarras, Albuñol.

-4. Just up the street from Puga, Nuestra Tierra Taberna is a relative newcomer to the scene yet striding ahead thanks to a wide range of healthy, unusual tapas like the roasted vegetables below using local ingredients.
+4. Just up the street from Puga, Nuestra Tierra Taberna is a relative newcomer to the scene yet striding ahead thanks to a wide range of healthy, unusual tapas like the roasted local vegetables below.
 Their clientele is young and hip, and the wines on offer are mainly from the Almeria province.
 They have more tables than bar space, so it feels less like a classic tapas-bar, more like an informal restaurant.
 Some tapas come free, others you pay for.